AllenLin8/fireowl/README.md

     PORT_TO_SERVE = 8012
 Edit the below in the code to adjust where the website files are served.
 These files are included with the problem
     webfiles = "your_path_here"
+Edit the below in the codeto adjust the port that is served.
+    YOUR_API_KEY = "your api key here"

 Then, to run, simply type 'python3 v3.py'